Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Sparse Multi-Task Learning for Disentanglement

-In \Cref{sec:dis+sparse=gen}, we argued that disentangled representations can improve generalization when combined with sparse base-predictors, but we did not provide an approach to learn them.
-We first provide a new identification result (\Cref{thm:disentanglement_via_optim}, \Cref{sec:identifiability}), which states that in the context of sparse multitask learning, sparse base-predictors yield disentangled representations.
+In \Cref{sec:dis+sparse=gen}, we argued that disentangled representations can improve generalization when combined with sparse task-specific predictors, but we did not mention how to obtain a disentangled representation in the first place.
+In this section, we first provide a new identification result (\Cref{thm:disentanglement_via_optim}, \Cref{sec:identifiability}), which states that in the multi-task learning setting, regularizing the task-specific predictors to be sparse can yield disentangled representations.
 Then, in \Cref{sub:tractable_bilevel}, we provide a practical way to learn disentangled representations motivated by our identifiability result.